 Oman is one of the safest countries in the Middle East and you’ll often feel like you have the place to yourself as tourism is still in its infancy here.

 Petrol is cheap and public transport isn’t established here yet, so everyone has a car.
-Unless you are here on an organised tour, having your own car is key.
+Unless you are here on an organised small group tour such as this one from G Adventures, then having your own car is key.

 Most nationalities can get a 30-day visa on arrival.
 There is a desk located on the right side, just before you go through immigration at Muscat International Airport.

 Visa costs 21 OMR ($54 USD) and can be paid by cash or credit card.
 You’ll receive a receipt of payment for the visa, you can then proceed through immigration.